 What Is A Pay Period?

 A pay period is a specified time frame the companies use to calculate their payroll and pay their employees.
-These pay periods are typically every week (weekly), every other week (biweekly), every month (monthly), or twice per month (semimonthly).
+These pay periods are typically weekly, bi-weekly (every two weeks), semi-monthly (twice a month), and monthly.

 According to the Handy Reference Guide to the Fair Labor Standards Act, “Wages required by the FLSA are due on the regular payday for the pay period covered.”
 Despite requiring that the companies pay regularly, it does not specify a specific time period and is up to the employers’ discretion.